Joeshmoe03/ASL-classification/README.md

    |- ...
 ```

-3. Install and activate the environment.

-   - `conda env create -f ./dependencies/environment.yml`
-   - `conda activate ASLenv`
-   - Make sure your Jupyter notebook has the right kernel set with the env.

-   OR

-   - `conda create --name ASLenv`
-   - `conda activate ASLenv`
-   - `pip install -r ./dependencies/requirements.txt`
-   - Make sure your Jupyter notebook has the right kernel set with the env.

 ## **Training Instructions**

 If you would like, you can modify transforms within the **./train.py** file and **./util/transform.py** to include new custom or existing transforms (see the example grayscale() transform in transform.py and usage in train.py).